 Hint 2: Many times the preposition is followed by an article: a, an, the; or an adjective.

 Kids can learn to recognize prepositions with this list of common prepositions.
 Memorizing the list can make grammar class easier.
 I like to print this list on card stock and keep it in a binder.
+There are two sides to this printable list and there are more preposition worksheets below:

 What are prepositions?